Research changelog

 • We learned that a path proves insight by the kind of proof it already trusts.

-• We learned that traditions differ less in whether insight can be shared than in what carrier must hold it when it leaves the practice that...
+• We learned that traditions differ less in whether insight can be shared than in what support must hold it.

 • We learned that every practice tradition claims its deepest insight exceeds what language can carry.